code-pushup/cli/packages/cli/docs/custom-plugins.md

 ### RunnerConfig

 The second way to write a plugin runner is a `RunnerConfig`.
-This option is less flexible but can be used in cases when you have to use another CLI. why runner function can't be used...
+This option is more flexible, but at the cost of more complexity.
+It can be used in cases when you have to use another CLI, where a runner function can't be used.

 We will implement a performance focused plugin using the [Lighthouse CLI](https://github.com/GoogleChrome/lighthouse#using-the-node-cli) as real life example.